clarkok/c-proxy/README.md

  * remote_port: port the remote server will listen on
  * local_port: port the local http proxy server will listen on
  * password
- * algorithm: all the algorithm availible for crypto.createCipher is ok
+ * algorithm: all the algorithms availible for crypto.createCipher are ok
  * timeout: for now, leave it alone

 ### Server